 MUS 131 Chorus I 0 2 0 1

-Prerequisites: Nor ie

-Corequisites: Nor ne

 This course provides an opportunity to gain experience singing in a chorus.
 Emphasis is placed on vocal techniques and the study and performance of a variety of styles and periods of choral literature.
 Upon completion, students should be able to demonstrate skills needed to participate in choral singing leading to performance.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/or elective course requirement.